Abhiashu10/Unleashing-AutoML-for-Talent-Management/README.md

 EDA was performed to gain insights into the data.
 Various questions were explored, including the distribution of job openings, the most cited reasons for job changes, salary distributions based on years of experience, popular job profiles, and job demand across different cities and countries.

+Created a variety of informative visualizations to answer many business inquiries.
+One of the most intriguing graphs was created using geopandas and is shown below: -

 <img width="895" alt="image" src="https://github.com/Abhiashu10/Unleashing-AutoML-for-Talent-Management/assets/101308486/3bf809ee-ce3c-4b5c-a963-5a6217e0de81">